-Discrepancies/re-All discrepancies and remedial action must be recorded in a report of findings to be genermedial action ated and maintained by the company authorized to carry out maintenance work.
+Discrepancies/re- All discrepancies and remedial action must be recorded in a report of findings to be generated and maintained by the company authorized to carry out maintenance work.
 It is the responsibility of the aircraft operator to store and keep the records.

-Replacement of Replacement of equipment (e.g. fuel pump, governor...) and execution of SB (AD) must be entered in the engine log book, stating S/N, TSN and date. equipment records
+Replacement of Replacement of equipment (e.g. fuel pump, governor....) and execution of SB (AD) must be entered in the engine log book, stating S/N, TSN and date.